ethanmoss1/extract-xiso/README.md

 # extract-xiso

 A command line utility created by [*in*](mailto:in@fishtank.com) to allow the creation, modification, and extraction of XISOs.
 Currently being maintained and modernized by the [*XboxDev organization*](https://github.com/XboxDev/XboxDev).
+Nix flake support by [ethanmoss1](https://github.com/ethanmoss1)

 ## Features